meldew/2023_Bachelor_Project_AGV_Docking/README.md

 ```
 # Cotanct Information
 > __Note__ :
-For questions, please don't hesitate write and write me an email to `mi.walde98@gmail.com` or create an issue :relaxed: .
+For questions, please don't hesitate and write me an email to `mi.walde98@gmail.com` or create an issue :relaxed: .